 - mmWave 5G: 7.35Gbps (Exynos 2100), 7.5Gbps (SD 888)

 - Sub-6 GHz: .1Gbps (Exynos 2100), 7.5Gbps (SD 888)

 - 4G: 3Gbps (Exynos 2100), 3Gbps (SD 888)

 The 5G connectivity in the Apple A14 Bionic is slightly behind compared to the rival android chips.
-And 5G connectivity is one of the main concerns and an important segment, Apple A14 Bionic can’t be said as a future-proof SoC in terms of connectivity.
+The 5G connectivity is one of the main concerns and an important segment.
+Apple A14 Bionic can’t be said as a future-proof SoC in terms of connectivity.